About Stations of the Heart

-The Stations of the Heart collection of stories includes “Waiting: An Almost Love Story,” shortlisted for the Vanderbilt-Exile/Carter V. Cooper Short Fiction Prize, 2012, in the “established writer” category.
+The Stations of the Heart collection of stories includes “Waiting: An Almost Love Story,” shortlisted for Exile’s Carter V Cooper Short Fiction Prize sponsored by Gloria Vanderbilt, 2012, in the “established writer” category.
 Please listen to Madott speak with ELQ/Exile about the importance of literary awards such as the "Vanderbilt/Exile Short Fiction Competition" in the You Tube video below.

 To purchase this book, please visit the following website: